Speech Therapy Treatments For Laryngeal Cancer

 If you’re dealing with throat cancer, one of these long term implications could be changes to your voice.

-We’re District Speech, and if you’re looking for Washington DC speech therapy to help restore your voice after dealing with laryngeal cancer, we can help.
+We’re District Speech, and if you’re looking for speech therapy in Washington to help restore your voice after dealing with laryngeal cancer, we can help.

 What Is Your Larynx?

-Also called the “voice box”, the larynx is an organ located in the top of the neck between the base of the tongue and the trachea.
+It’s an organ that’s located in the top of your neck between the base of your tongue and your trachea.

-It contains the vocal folds, which have three important functions, which are:
+Your larynx includes your vocal folds, which have three important functions.

-2. Regulation of air flow into the lungs.
+2. Regulation of air flow into your lungs

-3. Generation of sound and speech, including the manipulation of pitch and volume through vibration.
+3. Generation of sound and speech, including the manipulation of pitch, volume and resonance through vibration

 What Is Laryngeal Cancer?

-Laryngeal cancer is when cancer forms on the vocal folds, or other areas of the larynx.
+Laryngeal cancer is when cancer forms on your vocal folds, or other areas of your larynx.

-In most cases, laryngeal cancer forms in the thin, flat cells which line the inside of the larynx.
+In most cases, laryngeal cancer forms in the thin, flat cells which line the inside of your larynx.

 What Causes Laryngeal Cancer?